SteveBronder/ideas/yae.md

 2. **Custom allocator + GPU engine**

 The below example creates a dynamically sized tensor using cuda unified memory.
+Even with fixed sized tensors, if a tensor's compute is done on the GPU then it's memory will be dynamically created using the allocator.

 ```cpp
 using alloc_t = std::pmr::polymorphic_allocator<float>;